Energy-Based Models for Continual Learning: Alternative EBM Training Objective

 \subsection{Energy-based models for continual learning}

-As described in the main paper \sect{sec:ebm_training_objective}, directly maximizing energy across all labels of a data point $\rvx$ raises the same problem as the softmax-based classifier models that the old classes are suppressed when training a model on new classes and thus cause catastrophic forgetting.

-Inspired by \cite{hinton2002training,du2019implicit,xie2016theory}, we find that the contrastive divergence approximation of \eqn{eqn:ml_loss_expend_appendix} can mitigate this problem and lead to a simpler equation.
+As described in the main paper \sect{sec:method_ebm_classification_cl}, directly maximizing energy across all labels of a data point $\rvx$ raises the same problem as the softmax-based classifier models that the old classes are suppressed when training a model on new classes and thus cause catastrophic forgetting.
+Inspired by \citep{hinton2002training}, we find that the contrastive divergence approximation of \eqn{eqn:ml_loss_expend_appendix} can mitigate this problem and lead to a simpler equation.
 We approximate \eqn{eqn:ml_loss_expend_appendix} by sampling a random pair of image $\rvx'$ and label $y'$ from the current training batch to approximate the partition function.
-Our training objective is given by: where $y$ is the ground truth label of data $\rvx$.
+Our training objective is given by: